DGXeon/fungames/README.md

 <p align="center">
-This repo is made for storing games which will be used in Xeon Bot Inc. projects.
+This repo is made for storing games which would be used in Xeon Bot Inc. projects.
 Thank you
 </p>

 # ```REPO INFO```